kiminel/flower-power/README.md

 # Flower Power Spa 🌺

-## Project

-This is a basic brochure website for a spa.
-The goal of this demo project is to play around with animation and video capabilities.

-## Hosting
+### Hosted Link:

 [Flower Power Spa](https://flower-power-spa.netlify.app/)

-## Start up
+### Local Startup

     npm i
+    npm run build
     npm run dev

+## About

+This is a basic brochure website for a spa.
+The goal of this demo project is to play around with animation and video capabilities.

 ## Tech stack